John Preskill

 California Institute of Technology

-John Preskill is the Richard P. Feynman Professor of Theoretical Physics at the California Institute of Technology, and Director of the Institute for Quantum Information at Caltech.
+John Preskill is the Richard P. Feynman Professor of Theoretical Physics at the California Institute of Technology, and Director of the Institute for Quantum Information and Matter at Caltech.

 Until the mid-1990s, Preskill’s research focused on elementary particles, cosmology, and gravitation.
 He pointed out that superheavy magnetic monopoles should have been copiously produced in the very early universe, precipitating a crisis in theoretical cosmology that led to the inflationary universe proposal.
 With Mark Wise and Frank Wilczek, he explored the cosmological implications of the axion, a very light and weakly interacting hypothetical particle, and proposed that axions may comprise the cold dark matter of the universe.
 With Lawrence Krauss, he formulated the theory of local discrete symmetries, and with Sidney Coleman and Wilczek he developed the theory of quantum hair on black holes, which is classically invisible but has calculable quantum effects.
 With Hoi-Kwong Lo and others, he developed the theory of indistinguishable particles that obey non-abelian statistics.